Juniper1106/Juniper1106.github.io/_pages/about.md

 # About Me

 Hi!
 My name is Zhuoyi Cheng (程卓艺).
-I'm joining [Prof. Steven Houben's team](https://stevenhouben.be) at Eindhoven University of Technology, with a future research focus on AI mediated/assisted collaboration.
-Prior to this, I worked with Prof. Lingyun Sun at Zhejiang University, researching how to enable AI agent as a collaborator in the design context.
+I'm working with Dr. [Steven Houben](https://stevenhouben.be) at Eindhoven University of Technology, with a research focus on AI mediated/assisted collaboration.
+Prior to this, I worked with Prof. [Lingyun Sun](https://scholar.google.com/citations?user=zzW8d-wAAAAJ&hl=en&oi=ao) at Zhejiang University, researching how to enable AI agent as a collaborator in the design context.

 # News
 - 🇳🇱 Sep 06: Relocated to Eindhoven, Netherlands!
-I'll be working with Prof. Steven Houben at TU/e.
+I'll be working with Dr. Steven Houben at TU/e.
 - 🇮🇹 Mar 24-27, 2025: I will present a [paper](https://doi.org/10.1145/3708359.3712162) and serve as SV in [IUI '25](https://iui.acm.org/2025/), see you in Cagliari!
 - 🎓 Mar 06, 2025: I successfully defended my Master's thesis!
 Will graduate on March 30, 2025!